Are You Pouring Your Thoughts into Emails?

 Keep your emails short – with a click

 Emails that can be read quickly are more likely to actually BE read.
 Try keeping your emails to around 150 words.
+Start with effective email headlines that grab attention and clearly indicate what readers will find when they click through.
 Talk about your blog post and give the reader a clickable link to read the entire post.
 If someone clicks a link, you know they read the email and that they are interested in the topic.
 You are now collecting good data about each person on your list.

 Track the clicks to segment your list